pu2clr/SI4735/README.md

 * On __Linux__: ˜/Documents/Arduino/libraries

 With that approach, you will have the __most current version__ of the library.
 However, __it may not be the most stable version__.
 This is because the current version is always in development.
 [Prefer releases](https://github.com/pu2clr/SI4735/releases).
 Do you need some old version (release) of this library?
-If yes, [check here](https://github.com/pu2clr/SI4735/releases).
+If, [check here](https://github.com/pu2clr/SI4735/releases).

 [Go to contents](https://pu2clr.github.io/SI4735/#contents)